-During the respite care period, your loved one obtains care from a professional in-home care service.
-You can relax and rejuvenate, knowing your loved one is receiving exceptional care — and that once their time in respite care is over, you’ll be prepared to resume your regular caregiving routine.
-Many people think that their caregiving ability has improved due to respite care as they are less stressed and more active.
+During the respite care period, your loved one with dementia or other medical conditions obtains care from a professional in-home care service.
+You can relax and rejuvenate, knowing your loved one is receiving exceptional care — and that once their time in respite care is over, you'll be prepared to resume your regular caregiving routine.

 Respite care for seniors significantly improves an individual's caregiving abilities as they can find ample time to relax and invigorate.
 Approach respite care just as any personal medical issue because you can only care for someone well if you're taking care of yourself.